kartik-v/krajee-markdown-editor/README.md

 ## Translations

-As shown in the installation section, translations are now enabled with release 4.1.8.
-You can load a locale file `/markdown-editor_locale_<lang>.js` after the core `markdown-editor.min.js` file, where `<lang>` is the language code (e.g. `de`, `fr` etc.).
-If  locale file does not exist, you can submit a translation for the new language via a [new pull request to add to this folder](https://github.com/kartik-v/bootstrap-markdown-editor/tree/master/js).
-Use the [sample locale file](https://github.com/kartik-v/bootstrap-markdown-editor/tree/master/js/markdown-editor_locale_LANG.js) to copy and create a translation configuration for your own language.
+As shown in the installation section, you can load a locale file `/markdown-editor_locale_<lang>.js` after the core `markdown-editor.min.js` file, where `<lang>` is the language code (e.g. `de`, `fr` etc.).
+If  locale file does not exist, you can submit a translation for the new language via a [new pull request to add to this folder](https://github.com/kartik-v/krajee-markdown-editor/tree/master/js).
+Use the [sample locale file](https://github.com/kartik-v/krajee-markdown-editor/tree/master/js/markdown-editor_locale_LANG.js) to copy and create a translation configuration for your own language.

 ## License

-**bootstrap-markdown-editor** is released under the BSD 3-Clause License.
+**krajee-markdown-editor** is released under the BSD 3-Clause License.
 See the bundled `LICENSE.md` for details.